The Art and Craft of Ireland – how to find one of a kind Irish gifts.

 I am a fervent and enthusiastic supporter of Creativity and work really hard to promote artists and their work, both here in Ireland and abroad.
-One of my goals is to establish a robust Marketplace for people who share my love of Irish artwork.
+One of my goals is to establish a robust Marketplace for people who share my love of Irish artwork and more importantly the humans behind the work.
 An online space for people to easily browse Irish artists and crafters from across the country.

-“You can’t buy happiness but you can buy local, and that’s pretty much the same” – Tara from Biscuit
+“You can’t buy happiness but you can buy local, and that’s pretty much the same for me”

 Buying Irish gifts online.

-With the onslaught of COVID 19 we have seen a huge shift in the way we are now purchasing.
+With the onslaught of COVID 19 we have seen a huge shift in the way we purchase.

-Say no to big multi national stores that rake in your cash, pollute the planet and get rich off the backs of those who are paid barely enough to eat.
+If we can SAY NO to big multi national stores who pollute the planet and get rich off the backs of those who are paid barely enough to eat.
+That is a positive step forward.
+If we can find alternative Irish based producers providing similar products within our budget then ‘ happy dance’ even better!

-A brilliant way to support your local community or even on a broader scale support Irish artists is to shop at craft fairs, pop up shops, or simply online through places like this, The Biscuit Marketplace.
+A brilliant way to support your local community or even on a broader scale support Irish artists is to shop at craft fairs, pop up shops, or for this COVID period of course online through places like this, The Biscuit Marketplace.
+There are also platforms created by other Irish business people like: Gifts.ie

 9 Tips on how to shop online for Irish Arts and Crafts

-1. If shopping online, make sure you check the Biscuit Factory Marketplace first.
+1. If shopping online, make sure you check the Biscuit Factory Marketplace first ( shameless plug of course but sure feck it we have worked so hard to get us here…PLEASE SUPPORT! )

 2. Make sure you don’t have to sign up and hand over your credit or debit card information until you are ready to buy.